Alyson Pou, Program Director

 Amanda Berlin Knapp, Manager of Program Administration

 Amanda Berlin Knapp has a background in program management, fundraising and communications, as well as studio art and art history.
-Prior to joining Creative Capital, Amanda worked at MIT's Sloan School of Business as a manager for executive education programs, offering continuing education opportunities to business professionals, and at MIT's School of Science, where she managed development communications and events.
+Prior to joining Creative Capital, Amanda worked at the Massachusetts Institute of Technology Sloan School of Business as a manager for executive education programs, offering continuing education opportunities to business professionals, and at MIT's School of Science, where she managed development communications and events.
 Previously, she worked at Tina Kim Gallery, which specializes in contemporary art and emerging Korean artists, and Vintage20, a mid-century furniture and design dealer.
 Amanda holds a BA in studio art and art history from the University of Virginia and an MA in contemporary art from the Sotheby’s Institute in London.
-She is currently pursuing her MA in management at the Harvard University Extension School.